 In particular, several African countries have amended their national legislation to significantly increase taxes and royalties on revenues derived from mining activities with immediate effect.
 Major changes to customs regimes have also been introduced.
 African states claim that the changes are aimed at better distributing revenue from mining activities to the local population.

 In light of the above, the legislative changes introduced by several African states to their national mining code have given rise to multiple disputes.
-International mining companies have3 or may thus initiate arbitration proceedings for breach of the stabilization clause in the mining code or on the basis of bilateral investment treaties.
+International mining companies have or may thus initiate arbitration proceedings for breach of the stabilisation clause in the mining code or on the basis of bilateral investment treaties.

 Other bones of contention between state-owned entities and foreign investors relate to their respective rights under joint venture agreements.
-Contractual relationships between state-owned entities and mining title holders are typically governed by a joint venture agreement that refers to the domestic mining code as applicable law.
-The investing mining company contributes the capital investment, know-how and expertise to the joint venture, whereas the state-owned entity, which generally holds a minority shareholding, contributes the mining license.
-African state parties have shown a growing dissatisfaction with the contribution or revenue balance set forth in joint venture agreements, in particular regarding the underlying value of the mining title and all the more so in greenfield projects.
-In this regard, indexation clauses and the basis for valuation of the license (mining capacity versus actual extraction) are specific areas of concern.
+Contractual relationships between state-owned entities and mining title holders are typically governed by a joint venture agreement which refers to the domestic mining code as applicable law.
+The investing mining company contributes the capital investment, know-how and expertise to the joint venture, whereas the state-owned entity, which generally holds a minority shareholding, contributes the mining licences.
+African state parties have shown a growing dissatisfaction with the contribution/revenue balance set forth in joint venture agreements, in particular regarding the underlying value of the mining title and all the more so in greenfield projects.
+In this regard, indexation clauses and the basis for valuation of the licence (mining capacity versus actual extraction) are specific areas of concern.
 Mine shutdowns by investors in the presence of a slump in commodity prices is another source of litigation.

-Faced with investors’ reluctance to renegotiate the joint venture agreements on their terms, some state-owned minority shareholders may attempt to obtain the dissolution of the joint venture company before local courts, on the ground that it is undercapitalized, in breach of OHADA law.
-This strategy may enable the minority shareholder to exert further pressure on the investor or to eventually regain control over the mining titles that could then be allocated to another investor on more favorable terms.
+Faced with investors’ reluctance to renegotiate the joint venture agreements on their terms, some state-owned minority shareholders may attempt to obtain the dissolution of the joint venture company before local courts, on the ground that it is undercapitalised, in breach of OHADA law.
+This strategy may enable the minority shareholder to exert further pressure on the investor or to eventually regain control over the mining titles which could then be allocated to another investor on more favourable terms.

 Another recent trend in mining arbitration in Africa is the increased reliance by states and state-owned entities on environmental issues but also the treatment of such issues by arbitral tribunals.
 Recent case law tends to show that compliance with domestic legislation aimed at protecting the environment could become a requirement for an investor to claim protection of its investment in international arbitration proceedings.
 Could this be the sign of the emergence of an international environmental public order?